hartly97/Front-end-project/README.md

 # Front-end-project clone instructions

-Clone front end Project from git hub. git@github.com:Bloc/bloc-frontend-project-starter.git
+Clone front end Project from git hub     git@github.com:Bloc/bloc-frontend-project-starter.git

 Pwd  (you should be in your projects folder)

 git clone     git@github.com:Bloc/bloc-frontend-project-starter.git bloc-chat (this is the name you give to your project)

 cd bloc-chat (move into your bloc-chat project folder)